 Nutrition.
 Eat more fish, chicken, and berries.
 The Mediterranean diet has some proven value for brain health, give it a try!
 Oh, and minimize alcohol.

 Sleep.
 To get good sleep, you need to establish a set wake and sleep routine.
 In addition, there is benefit in being physically and mentally fatigued before bedtime.
 Balance both for a good night’s rest.

 Stress Reduction.
 Stress is toxic for the brain.
 Emotional health contributes to reduction of stress.
 Keep a positive prospective and surround yourself with positive people.
 Emotional health also helps super agers move past stressful situations.

 Brain Sparks.
-No doubt crossword puzzles and word searches can help keep your mind sharp, but focus on challenging thought.
-It's a key component.
-We need "mind scratching moments" to push our brains to grow connections.
+No doubt crossword puzzles and word searches can help keep your mind sharp, but focusing on challenging thought is a key component.
+We need “mind scratching moments” to push our brains to grow connections.
 Problem solving and creative thinking are as healthy as it comes.

 Socialize.
 Socializing is a fun and very effective way to support brain power.
 Partner up with old friends or make new ones to enjoy hobbies together and enhance your social experience.
-Try a new hobby or plan on getting together.
-Either way it's a great way to celebrate and enjoy yourself!
+Expand your mind by trying a new hobby and create new opportunities.
+Either way it’s a great way to celebrate and enjoy yourself!